-Abstract: Communication is a basic and fundamental element of human existence and life, acting as a survival mechanism, between people.
+Abstract: Communication is a basic and fundamental element of human existence and life, acting as a survival mechanism; between people.
 Carrying out the communication process comes from the need to connect and interact with each other, within and outside their socio-cultural group.
-A percentage of our communication with others is verbal while the rest is done non-verbally.
-Communication elements as non-verbal messages are the nods, the smile, the look, the grimaces, the handshake, the gestures, the gait, as well as the distance from the one we are communicating with.
+A percentage of our communication with others is verbal while the rest is done non-verball egestures.
+Be percentage of our communication with others is verbal while the rest is done non-verball egestures, the gait, as well as the distance from the one we are communicating with.
 The elements of non-verbal communication are a basic way of approaching the stranger, the person lacking in verbal communication.
 However nowadays these act as a kind of substitute or supplement for the "real"; message.
-In the ancient world gestures were not relegated to such a secondary role, but served as means of conveying information that was often either partially or completely different from that conveyed orally.
+In the ancient world gestures were not relegated to such a secondary role, but served as means of conveying information that was often either partially or completely different from that conveyed only.
 The handshake, the similar arm-to-arm gesture and other gestures were symbolic acts in the ancient world, with varying meanings depending on the occasion.
-Gestures of recognition or supplication were a vital function of initiating contact between people who until then might have been strangers and the supplicant was usually accepted and enjoyed immunity as a "foreigner", a guest.
-The form of non-verbal communication in the Jewish world depended on the relationship between persons.
+Gestures of recognition or supplication were avial function of initiating contact between people who until then might have been strangers and the supplication were pointer bar of non-verbal communication in the Jewish world depended on the relationship between persons.
 For example, the greeting could express interest and sympathy, love and affection, or reverence and honor.
-Jesus Christ living in the Jewish environment and in the context of the Greco-Roman world used non-verbal elements and approached people in an extraordinary way.
+Jesus Christ living in the Jewish environment and in the context of the Greco-Roman world used non-verbal clements and approached people in an extraordinary way.